How to answer the tell me about yourself question in interview

 2) An easy yet powerful structure to follow to answer tell me about yourself

 I use a three part structure.

 “I am……” [describe the role, or the role you would like to perform]

 “I work with……” [tell the interviewer whom you support and why they need your support – use this statement to show you understand why people might need your help]

-“In fact……” [provide a quantifiable achievement to support your claim and allow the interviewer to understand what you can do for them.
-This statement needs to be relevant to the role]
+“In fact……” [provide a quantifiable achievement to support your claim and allow the interviewer to understand what you can do for them.]

 If I was pitching myself as a career writer I would structure my answer like this.